Inner London Education Authority: History of London Education

 Responsibilities of the ILEA: Managing Education in Inner London

-The ILEA had lots of important tasks for education in inner London.
-They took care of nursery, primary, and secondary schools, as well as colleges and polytechnics there.
-They also ran special programs like boarding schools, rural centers, and summer camps to help with different educational needs in inner London.
+They also ran special programs like boarding schools, rural centres, and summer camps to help with different educational needs in the inner London boroughs.

 Nursery, Primary, and Secondary Schools